-Under Section 31A of the Securities and Exchange Commission of SriLanka, Act No.36 of 1987 as amended by the Act No.26 of 1991, the Act No.18 of 2003 and the Act No.47 of 2009, the Securities and Exchange Commission of Sri Lanka granted a license to operate the Fund to the Ceybank Asset Management Limited on 29th November, 2010.
+Under Section 31 of the Securities and Exchange Commission of Sri Lanka, Act No. 36 of 1987 as amended by the Act No. 26 of 1991 and the Act No. 18 of 2003, the Securities and Exchange Commission of Sri Lanka granted a license to operate the Fund to Ceybank Asset Management Limited on 29th November, 2010.
 The Fund commenced its commercial operations on 02nd December, 2010.
-The registered office of the Management Company is located at 85, York Street, Colombo 01.
+The registered office of the management company is located at No 85, York Street, Colombo 01.

-1.2 Principal Activities and Nature of Operations
+1.2 Principal activities and nature of operations

-The Fund is an Open-Ended Unit Trust and invests mainly in a portfolio consisting of treasury bills, treasury bonds and any other government or central bank securities or securities guaranteed by the government of Sri Lanka and repurchase agreements in relation to such bills, bonds and securities and the primary investment objective of the fund is to preserve capital and it provides a regular stream of dividend income bi-annually.
+The Fund is an open-ended unit trust and invests mainly in a portfolio consisting of treasury bills, treasury bonds and any other government or central bank securities or securities guaranteed by the government of Sri Lanka and repurchase agreements in relation to such bills, bonds and securities and the primary investment objective of the Fund is to preserve capital and it provides a regular stream of dividend income bi-annually.

-2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-2.1 General Accounting Policies
+2.1 General accounting policies

-2.1.1 Basis of Preparation
+2.1.1 Basis of preparation

-The financial statements are prepared in accordance with and in compliance with Sri Lanka Accounting Standards (SLFRSs and LKASs) issued by the Institute of Chartered Accountants of Sri Lanka and adopted as directed by the Securities and Exchange Commission of Sri Lanka.
+The financial statements are prepared in accordance with and comply with Sri Lanka Accounting Standards (SLFRS/LKAS) issued by the Institute of Chartered Accountants of Sri Lanka and adopted as directed by the Securities and Exchange Commission of Sri Lanka.

-The financial statements are prepared on the basis of fair value measurement of assets and liabilities except where it is otherwise stated.
+The financial statements are prepared on the basis of fair value measurement of assets and liabilities except where otherwise stated.

-The statement of financial position is on a liquidity basis.
-Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between the current and non-current.
-All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and net assets attributable to unitholders.
+The statement of financial position is presented on a liquidity basis.
+Assets and liabilities are presented in decreasing order of liquidity and do not distinguish between current and non-current.
+All balances are expected to be recovered or settled within twelve months, except for investments in financial assets and net assets attributable to unit holders.
 The amount expected to be recovered or settled within twelve months after the end of each reporting period cannot be reliably determined.

-2.1.2 Statement of Compliance
+2.1.2 Statement of compliance